 Critical Colics - facts and figures!

 Not every critical case will show all of these signs and we take all available information into account before deciding whether referral is advisable.
 In some cases, the need for referral will be obvious, in others the situation will be less clear-cut.
-However, because delaying referral often leads to a poorer outcome, it is better to refer a horse that turns out not to require surgery than to delay referring one that does.
+However, because delaying referral often leads to a poorer outcome, if surgery is an option it is better to refer a horse that turns out not to require surgery than to delay referring one that does.

 What happens to critical cases?